Kate Obenshain Keeler

 From 1995 to 2000, she served as an appointee of Governors Allen and Gilmore on the State Council of Higher Education for Virginia, implementing both governors’ vision for budgetary reform and programmatic accountability.

 A Virginia native, Kate is a graduate of the University of Virginia where she was editor of the campus conservative newspaper, the Virginia Advocate.
-Kate is now a resident of Winchester, Virginia where she lives with her four children.
-She is a co-founder of James 1:27 Foundation, a non-profit organization dedicated to providing assistance to widows and orphans in times of crisis.
+Kate is now a resident of Winchester, Virginia where she lives with her husband and four children.
+Currently the Board Secretary/Treasurer of the Clare Boothe Luce Center for Conservative Women, she is also co-founder of James 1:27 Foundation, a non-profit organization dedicated to providing assistance to widows and orphans in times of crisis.